codepr/pokespeare/README.md

 development and sqlite for a persisted solution just to give the idea, it's easy anyway to add redis for example as it's natively supported by the **requests-cache** module adopted.

+I didn't reach 100% test coverage as some parts I assume are already covered by the external library they relies on as I don't make any modifications beside calling their public methods (ex: pokespeare.http module).